-While purebred Huskies may be the go-to dog for some, there are plenty of Husky mixes that bring together the best traits of two breeds into a single companion.
-We’ve put together a list of some of the most notable Siberian Husky mixes that you should really know about.
+While purebred Huskies are iconic, there are still many handsome Husky mixes that bring together some of the best traits of two breeds.
+So, we’ve put together a list of some of the most notable Siberian Husky mixes that you should really know about.

 RECOMMENDED: 21 Bizarre Mixed Dog Breeds